cap-js-community/feature-toggle-library/docs/architecture/index.md

 | _User and tenant scopes for a feature toggle_ |

-To realize the distinction, runtime scope information is passed to the library as a `Map<string, string>`, which results in a corresponding value check order of descending specificity, e.g.:
+To realize the distinction, runtime scope information is passed to the library as a `Map<string, string>`, which results in a corresponding value check order of _descending specificity_, e.g.:

 - `getFeatureValue(key)`
   - root scope, fallback